 Create a Stream on Radio Mast

 After you sign up for Radio Mast, you'll be asked if you have an existing station or want to create a station.
-Choose "Create new radio station".
+Choose the "Create new radio station" option.

 On the next screen, you'll be asked to enter a name for the radio station.
 If you're not broadcasting a radio station, choose a name that's related to the broadcast because this name will be visible to your listeners.